PECOS-packages/PECOS/docs/user-guide/pecos-concepts.md

 infer from recorded measurement data.
 Logical error rate terminology in PECOS continues to refer to errors in these logical observables.

-**Tracked operators** are Pauli operators placed at a circuit point as probes.
+**Tracked Paulis** are Pauli strings placed at a circuit point as probes.
 They are not measured by that annotation and do not become detector syndrome bits.
-Fault-analysis code asks whether propagated faults anticommute with the tracked operator at that point.
-A tracked operator might be a logical operator, a stabilizer, or another Pauli probe useful for analysis.
+Fault-analysis code asks whether propagated faults anticommute with the tracked Pauli at that point.
+A tracked Pauli might be a logical operator, a stabilizer, or another tracked Pauli useful for analysis.

 Error events can therefore flip three independent kinds of output:

 - detectors: what syndrome bits changed
 - observables: what measured logical or experiment outputs changed
-- tracked operators: what Pauli probes anticommute with the propagated fault
+- tracked Paulis: which tracked Paulis anticommute with the propagated fault

-Do not merge observable IDs and tracked-operator IDs.
-Observable `0` is always observable `0`; tracked operators have their own ID space and their own metadata.
+Do not merge observable IDs and tracked-Pauli IDs.
+Observable `0` is always observable `0`; tracked Paulis have their own ID space and their own metadata.

 ## Operator Construction